MustardChef/WSABuilds/Documentation/WSABuilds/App Compatibility.md

 #### VPN

-There is no `com.android.vpndialogs` in WSA.
-However, it's possible to manually grant the VPN activation permission with AppOps via `adb shell`:
+There is no `com.android.vpndialogs` in official builds of WSA.
+However, it's possible to manually grant the VPN activation permission with AppOps via `adb shell` on these builds.
+WSABuilds build i.e builds from this repo will contain the `com.android.vpndialogs` and hence will not need the workaround above:

 ```shell
 appops set [package name] ACTIVATE_VPN allow